 We are pleased to offer individual and impartial information, advice and guidance for all our learners as part of our commitment to their personal and professional development.

 We believe in providing and maintaining an inclusive environment for all learners, staff and visitors.
-Everyone in the College community is given a fair chance at achieving their full potential in a respectful and safe environment free from discrimination or harassment.
+Everyone in the College community is given a fair chance at achieving their full potential in a welcoming, respectful and safe environment.

-If you are worried about anyone or anything please contact our Safeguarding Team on 07471 353426 or email [email protected].
+If you are studying at NCATI and require support or are worried about someone at College, please contact our Safeguarding Team on 07471 353426 or email [email protected].

-At the National College for High Speed Rail safety is a priority.
+At the National College for Advanced Transport & Infrastructure safety is a priority.

 Learners, visitors and staff must wear a pass at all times whilst on campus.
 If you don’t have a pass, please speak to our Reception team on arrival.
 This identification card ensures that all visitors have a valid reason for being on campus.